AsianKoala/FTC_14607/README.md

-# if ur gonna clone pls fetch from the mastercopy branch, master doesn't build
+# if ur gonna clone pls fetch from the mastercopy branch, master is kinda screwed up rn

 # FTC 14607